Cordonazo wind

 Cordonazo winds or the Lash of St. Francis (el cordonazo de San Francisco), refers to southerly hurricane winds along the intertropical region (Ecuador, Colombia, Mexico, Panama and Venezuela).
-In Mexico is associated with tropical cyclones in the southeastern North Pacific Ocean.
-These storms may occur from May to November, but ordinarily affect the coastal areas most severely near or after the Feast of St. Francis, on October 4.
+In Mexico the term is especially associated with tropical cyclones in the southeastern North Pacific Ocean.

+These storms may occur from May to November, but ordinarily affect the coastal areas most severely near or after the Feast of Saint Francis, on October 4.